vivi/SecureValueRecovery2/paper_experiments/README.md

 https://github.com/vivi/SecureValueRecovery2/tree/artifact/paper_experiments/reference_figures

 Given the setup of the artifact machine, you can expect the latencies to be much smaller than the ones reported in the paper because all of the enclaves are co-located on the same machine, instead of being geographically distributed.
 Thus, there is effectively no network latency.

+The staging E2E latencies are currently higher than those reported in the paper draft.
+This is because our staging cluster has been updated since submisison time to globally distribute the GCP cluster latency.
+Thus, the increase comes from the increased network latency between the servers on the GCP server.
+The camera ready version of the paper will be updated to reflect this updated deployment.